mo29cg/nvda-chatGPT/README.md

 ### Setup (YOU NEED TO DO THIS)

-You need chatGPT api key to use this add-on (you can get it for frree).
+You need chatGPT api key to use this add-on, You get free credits, but it expires in several monthes.
+So, after it expires, you need to pay your actual money to keep using this add-on, it should be less than $5 a month for normal usage.
 Below is how to get api key and set up.

 1. go to https://platform.openai.com/account/api-keys